boatracevibeproject/trimmer/README.md

 // $propertyC and $objectA->propertyA will be trimmed, $propertyD and $objectA->$propertyB will remain unchanged.
 ```

-Examples for ltrim and rtrim are omitted for brevity but are fully supported.
+Examples for `ltrim` and `rtrim` are omitted for brevity, but these functions are fully supported.

 ## Notes
 All `Trimmer::trim`, `Trimmer::ltrim`, and `Trimmer::rtrim` methods are **non-destructive** (they return new values rather than modifying the original data).